kubesimplify/website/README.md

-# website
+# Website
-This repo is work in progress for the website design for
+This repo is work in progress for the official website of **Kubesimplify**